Rowdy Ramudu Konte Krishnudu: Plot

 Bhaji Prasad is a dreadful gangster who maintains an honorable facade.
 His acolyte Giri is malicious and always attempts to double-cross him.
-Both of them maintain two double agents, twin brothers Satyam & Narayana.
-Besides, Ramu valiant incline any risk for money.
-Once, he gets acquainted with a petty thief Mutyam and falls for her.
-Meanwhile, a young charming Krishna who works as a clerk in a bank lives with his mother and loves Bhaji Prasad's niece Lakshmi.
+Both retain two double agents, twin brothers Satyam & Narayana.
+Besides, Ramu's valiant inclines any risk for money.
+Once, he gets acquainted with a petty thief, Mutyam, and falls for her.
+Meanwhile, a young, charming Krishna who works as a clerk in a bank lives with his mother and loves Bhaji Prasad's niece, Lakshmi.
 Later, Ramu & Krishna twice meet in crazy situations and become good friends.
-Meanwhile, Bhaji Prasad gets disclosure an ancient treasure secluded in the Himalayas and also that an archaeologist Haragopal aimed its route map.
-Upon it, Giri too gains the key and plots.
-Just before they hit Haragopal, he safeguards the map in a locker of Krishna's bank.
+Hereupon, Bhaji Prasad disclosed an ancient treasure secluded in the Himalayas and that an archaeologist, Haragopal, aimed its route map.
+Upon it, Giri, too, gains the key and plots.
+Just before they hit Haragopal, he safeguards the map in a Krishna bank locker.
 At the same time, Bhaji Prasad learns about the love affair of Krishna & Lakshmi.
-So, he bids Krishna for the cover when he refuses, Bhaji Prasad endangers his mother, and as helpless, he heists the map.
-Simultaneously, Giri also plans an attack, nevertheless, Krishna absconds and shields the map from his friend Ranga.
-Spotting it, the blackguards slaughters Ranga, but are unable to identify the map.
+So, he bid Krishna for the cover when he refused.
+Bhaji Prasad endangers his mother, and as helpless, he heists the map.
+Simultaneously, Giri also plans an attack.
+Nevertheless, Krishna absconds and shields the map from his friend Ranga.
+Tragically, the blackguards slaughter Ranga, but are unable to identify the map.
 Right now, Krishna is indicted for the crime and sentenced.
-Yet, Bhaji Prasad wants to win him back, so, he empowers the task to Ramu.
-Thereupon, Ramu feels something dubious, however, he relieves Krishna and hides him secretly.
-Afterward, they are enlightened as to their brothers through their mother who has been separated long back because of a mishap.
-Eventually, they acquire the map, realizing, that Bhaji Prasad reverts it, by imperiling Lakshmi.
-At present, the swindlers start their journey, when as a flabbergast, Satyam & Narayana appear as a single entity Satyanarayana, a person that falsified for his expediency.
+Yet, Bhaji Prasad wants to win him back, so he empowers Ramu to do the task.
+Thereupon, Ramu feels something dubious, relieving Krishna and hiding him secretly.
+Afterward, it enlightens their siblings through their mother, who has been separated long back because of a mishap.
+Eventually, they acquire the map, realizing that Bhaji Prasad reverts it by imperiling Lakshmi.
+At present, the swindlers start their journey, when as a flabbergast, Satyam & Narayana appear as a single entity, Satyanarayana, who purported knaves for his gain.
 Before long, Ramu & Krishna chase them in disguise as guides.
-After making an adventurous tour they find the treasure.
+After making an adventurous tour, they find the treasure.
 At last, Ramu & Krishna stop the baddies and hand over the treasure to the government.
 Finally, the movie ends on a happy note with the marriages of Ramu & Mutyam and Krishna & Lakshmi.